afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 ## Retrieve Required Files

 Provide keptn with the important files it needs during the sequence execution.
-Your choice: Either upload directly to the upstream Git repo or use the keptn add resource commands.
-The result is the same. keptn add resource is just a helpful wrapper around git add / commit / push
+Your choice: Either upload directly to the upstream Git repo or use the `keptn add-resource` commands.
+The result is the same. `keptn add-resource` is just a helpful wrapper around `git add / commit / push`

 In the web terminal, download all necessary files for this tutorial:

 `git clone https://github.com/christian-kreuzberger-dtx/keptn-job-executor-delivery-poc.git`{{execute}}

-## Provide additional permissions for Job Executor Service
+## Job Executor Service: Add Additional Permissions

-This gives the `helm deploy` task full cluster-admin access to your Kubernetes cluster.
+For this tutorial, helm needs full `cluster-admin` access.
 This is not recommended for production setups, but it is needed for this demo to work (e.g., `helm upgrade` needs to be able to create namespaces, secrets, …)

-`kubectl apply -f ~/keptn-job-executor-delivery-poc/job-executor/workloadClusterRoles.yaml`{{execute}}
+`kubectl apply -f ~/keptn-job-executor-delivery-poc/job-executor/workloadClusterRoles.yaml`{{exec}}

 ## Add Application Helm Chart